 What is GSTR-7?

-GSTR-7 is a monthly return filed by businesses registered under GST who are required to deduct TDS on certain transactions.
+GSTR-7 is a monthly return filed by businesses registered under GST that are required to deduct TDS on certain transactions.
 It serves as a channel to report the details of such TDS deductions, including the amount deducted, tax period, supplier information, and deposited tax to the government.

 Who can deduct TDS under GST?